lino-framework/cg/docs/actors.rst

   Application carrier

-    A legal or physical person who develops, promotes and maintains a given :term:`Lino application`.
+    A juridical or natural person who develops, promotes and maintains a given :term:`Lino application`.

     This is a separate actor when a same :term:`Lino application` is being used